2016 Newkulele Festival

 Newcastle Writers Festival

 The Newcastle Writers Festival celebrates national and regional literary talent over three days each April.
 More than 100 writers and thinkers participate in 70 sessions - half of which are free - that include panel discussions, readings, book launches and one-on-one interviews.
 Previous guests include Tim Flannery, Stan Grant, Charlotte Wood, David Marr and Hugh Mackay.
 The Festival is held in the Civic cultural precinct, which includes Newcastle Art Gallery and Newcastle Museum.
 It is close to the city's bars, cafes and restaurants.
 Guest writers praise the friendly audiences and dedicated team of volunteers.
-The Newcastle Writers Festival celebrates its fifth anniversary in 2017.
+The Newcastle Writers Festival celebrates its sixth anniversary in 2018.

 Start Date:07/04/2017 View more details

 NewRun - Newcastle's Festival of Running

 As one of Australia's leading regional running events, NewRun is staged in the most iconic venues in Newcastle and offers plenty of opportunity to test your fitness around this beautiful coastal city.
 The event is proud to partner with local organisations including Surf Life Saving Clubs, and other running, sport and service clubs.
 Whether you are an elite runner looking for a new personal best or just a novice runner looking for a fitness goal, this festival of health and fitness in Newcastle has an event for you.